The Top 3 Mistakes People Make On A Keto Diet + How To Fix Them

 The solution?
 Fall in love with the produce section.

-Sure, there are definitely some carb-heavy vegetables that you will probably want to limit in order to keep your daily crab count low enough for ketosis, but many amazing vegetables are low-carb enough for keto.
+Sure, there are definitely some carb-heavy vegetables that you will probably want to limit in order to keep your daily carb count low enough for ketosis, but many amazing vegetables are low-carb enough for keto.
 In fact, my book Ketotarian is all about how to do a ketogenic diet and still eat a 100 percent plant-based diet.
 In my book, you can find the most nutrient-dense vegetable options for enjoying them while achieving ketosis—some of my favorites also have a significant amount of electrolytes, including:

 - Avocado: 1,067 mg potassium / 58 mg magnesium per 1 whole avocado